Tomlevron/awesome-sources/README.md

 # awesome-sources #

-Lists of libraries, blog, book and more that are found useful.
+Lists of libraries, blogs, book and more that are found useful.

 this is inspired from [awesome](https://github.com/sindresorhus/awesome)